 Support the needs of internally-displaced Iraqis and Syrians who have sought refuge in more stable regions of the country.
 Strengthen civil society and local government capacity, and provide the building blocks for a safe and thriving democracy, including education, basic services and human rights.
 Engage youth who have been exposed to years of trauma in activities that support their wellbeing and sense of community.

-The road to a new Iraq is fraught with challenges and citizens struggle to survive against a backdrop of political dysfunction, infighting and potential civil war.
+The road to a new Iraq is fraught with challenges and citizens struggle to survive against a backdrop of political dysfunction, infighting, extremism and potential of civil war.
 Hundreds of thousands have fled the most violent areas and are seeking safety elsewhere.
 The ongoing conflict in neighboring Syria continues to drive Syrian refugees across the border into camps and urban settlements.

 The country's precarious development is stressed by the needs of these new residents.
-Basic services have been disrupted, water is in short supply, and large communities of internally-displaced families already lack water, shelter and proper hygiene facilities, and many are struggling to build peaceful relationships and make lives in their new communities.
+Basic services have been disrupted, and water is in short supply.
+Large communities of internally-displaced families already lack water, shelter and proper hygiene facilities, and many are struggling to build peaceful relationships and make lives in their new communities.

-- Emergency response: Distributing emergency aid packages to recently-displaced communities, and providing continuing assistance to Syrian refugees
+- Emergency response: Distributing emergency aid packages to recently-displaced communities, and providing ongoing support to Syrian refugees.

-- Children & Youth: Creating safe spaces for Syrian children to learn and play in Arbat refugee camp
+- Children & Youth: Creating safe spaces for conflict-affected Syrian and Iraqi children living in northern Iraq.

-- Conflict & Governance: Encouraging reconciliation and good governance by providing capacity-building training and empowering local leaders to resolve disputes and reform policies
+- Conflict & Governance: Encouraging reconciliation and good governance by providing capacity-building training and empowering local leaders to resolve disputes and reform policies.

 All stories about Iraq

 Iraq: Postlogue: The challenges and sweet reward of tea